Neeti Mohan

-Neeti Mohan (born 18 November 1979) is an Indian singer.
-She sings mainly in Hindi and Tamil films, but has also done songs in Marathi, Telugu, Kannada, Bengali, Punjabi, and English.
+Neeti Mohan Sharma (born 18 November 1979) is an Indian singer.
+She sings mainly in Hindi films, but has also sung in Marathi, Telugu, Tamil, Kannada, Bengali, Punjabi and English.
 Born in Delhi, she was one of the winners of the Channel V's reality show Popstars, subsequently being chosen for Aasma, with other winners of the show.
 She rose to prominence after recording "Ishq Wala Love" for Student of the Year (2012), ultimately winning the Filmfare R. D. Burman Award for New Music Talent and was nominated for the Best Female Playback Singer for "Jiya Re" from Jab Tak Hai Jaan (2012).

 Her rendition of six jazz tracks in the soundtrack album of Amit Trivedi's Bombay Velvet (2015) received positive review from music critics.
 The following year, she received her second nomination for the Filmfare Award for Best Female Playback Singer for the song "Sau Aasmaan" from Baar Baar Dekho (2016).
 In that year, Mohan appeared as a coach in the 1st season of The Voice India Kids and the second season of The Voice India.
 Besides her career in music, she has also been involved in various charities and social causes.

 Early life and background

-Neeti Mohan was born in Delhi.
+Neeti Mohan was born on 18 November 1979 in Delhi.
 Her father, Brij Mohan Sharma, is a government officer and her mother, Kusum, is a homemaker.
 Neeti Mohan is the eldest of four sisters; Shakti Mohan, Mukti Mohan and Kriti Mohan.
-Mohan initiated in learning music at the Gandharva Mahavidyalaya.
+Mohan began learning music at the Gandharva Mahavidyalaya.
 During the time, she was involved in dramatics and dancing; considering singing as a "serious hobby".

 During her school days, Mohan was part of the school band, and participated in Delhi Republic Day parade for five years in a row.
-Convinced by her father, Mohan participated in many extra-curricular activities during her school; singing, dancing, performing in the band and theatre.
+Convinced by her father, Mohan participated in many extra-curricular activities during her school: singing, dancing, performing in the band and theatre.
 She was adjudged best cadet in the National Cadet Corps of India and represented India as Youth Exchange Programme cadet.
-Later, she learnt music formally at the Bhatkhande Music Institute and continued training in Mumbai with Rajashree Pathak, for five years.
+Later, she learnt music formally at the Bhatkhande Music Institute and continued training in Mumbai with Rajashree Pathak for five years.
 Apart from training in singing, Mohan studied dancing with her two sisters.
 She trained in Bharata Natyam and Kathak under the supervision of Ashley Lobo.
 Besides training kids to dance, Mohan worked as an instructor there.
 Mohan graduated in philosophy from Miranda House, University of Delhi.